Libensemble/libensemble/docs/FAQ.rst

 .. dropdown:: **srun: Job \*\*\*\*\*\* step creation temporarily disabled, retrying (Requested nodes are busy)**

+  Note that this message has been observed on Perlmutter when none of the problems below are present, and is likely caused by interference with system processes that run between tasks.
+In this case, it may cause overhead but does not prevent correct functioning.

   When running on a SLURM system, this implies that you are trying to run on a resource that is already dedicated to another task.
 The reason can vary, some reasons are: